 The first part of lifetime inclusion says that we can trade a fraction of the token of κ for a potentially different fraction of the token of κ' .6 Since the accessor is symmetric, it also provides a way to revert this trading to recover the original token of κ , so that no token is permanently lost.
 Crucially, the entire fraction q' has to be "given up" when trading back; there is no way to keep some part of the token for κ' .
+The second

-The second part of this definition is the analogue for dead tokens.
+6 Note that the accessor is nonmask-changing, so there is no atomicity restriction to using it. part of this definition is the analogue for dead tokens.
 Note that since dead tokens are persistent, it is not necessary to provide a way to recover the dead token that is passed in.
 The entire definition is wrapped in Iris's persistence modality \square (§5.4) to make lifetime inclusion a persistent assertion that can be reused as often as needed.